GoldRiver0/LiBRe/README.md

 ### 4. Evaluation

 To evaluate the trained model on a test dataset, you can run the evaluation script with the appropriate input files and options.
+The trained model is stored in the `models/model.pt` file.
 An example command is shown below:
 ```bash
 python3 evaluate.py \